napari/napari.github.io/Directly_import_images.md

+# How to import images from online sources into napari
-# In this tutorial we'll directly import images from publicly available online datasets into napari.
+In this tutorial we'll directly import images from publicly available online datasets into napari.

 It's not always that we'd have all the data on our system.
 Maybe we need to view some data available on online platforms or maybe we are working as a team on github and we need to view some images that are not already downloaded on our system.